 Supporting Voting Rights of Hospitalized Patients

-• Register to vote.
-Check your registration status and register to vote by visiting www.nass.org/can-I-vote.
-In Michigan, you can register to vote online until October 24.
-You can register in person any time up through Election Day on November 8, but it is best to register as soon as possible.
+- Register to vote: Check your registration status and register to vote by visiting www.nass.org/can-I-vote.
+In Michigan, you can register to vote online until Oct.
+21. You can register in person any time up through Election Day on November 5, but it is best to register as soon as possible.

 If voting absentee, you have two options:

-• Return your ballot early.
+- Return your ballot early.
 Ballots can be returned by mail, or to your clerk’s office directly.
 Voters are encouraged to return absentee ballots as early as possible.
 Michigan absentee ballots returned by mail must be received by mail or returned in person to your city or township clerk no later than 8:00pm on Election Day.
+Returning an absentee ballot by mail is not recommended within 14 days of an election to avoid potential mailing delays.

 If voting in-person:

-• Decide when you’ll vote.
-Polls are open from 7 a.m. to 8 p.m. local time.
+- Decide when you’ll vote.
+Polls are open from 7 a.m. to 8 p.m. local time on Election Day.
 You have the right to vote if you are in line by 8 p.m.
+You also have the ability to vote early, which must be offered from October 26 through November 3 for at least eight hours a day, but some communities will have early voting for additional days and hours.

 U-M Health social workers and U-M Medical School students are also provided training in the resources needed to appropriately direct patients and families in accessing an emergency absentee ballot while hospitalized, to support the voting rights of hospitalized patients.